Skip to content

 Setting And Schedule

 This field splits time between medical facilities, readiness training, and aircraft-based patient movement.
-Some days look like nursing administration, records, and training.
-Others look like loading unstable patients onto a transport aircraft and managing them for the duration of the mission.
+Some days look like nursing administration, records review, equipment checks, and crew training.
+Others look like loading unstable patients onto a transport aircraft and managing them continuously for the duration of a multi-hour mission.

 Officer-NCO Dynamic